 The support to Community-Based Natural Resources Management Project implemented by MEFT and the Deutsche Gesellschaft Für Internationale Zusammenartbeit GmbH (GIZ) commissioned by the Federal Ministry of Economic Cooperation and Development (BMZ), in consultation with the Namibia Nature Foundation and Logos Consulting conducted and facilitated the development and updating of GMUPs for 7 conservancies namely Puros, Otjikondavirongo and Otjiu-West in the Kunene Region; Kapinga Kamwalye in the Kavango East; Maurus Nekaro in the Kavango West Regions; Sheya Shuushona in the Omusati Region and Okongo conservancy in the Ohangwena Region.

 This activity occurred between August and October 2020 with full adherence to Covid-19 guidelines.
 The process began with training of trainers attended by 63 participants including relevant MEFT and NGO regional staff as well as conservancy representatives, followed by consultations with conservancy management committees (CMCs) and conservancy members.
 The trained MEFT and NGO personnel also participated in community consultations as part of their on-the-job training on how to facilitate the process.
-The trained personnel are expected to render similar trainings to their colleagues in other regions and assist them to provide such services to conservancies with support from the MEFT headquarters on a need basis.
+The trained personnel are expected to render similar training to their colleagues in other regions and assist them to provide such services to conservancies with support from the MEFT headquarters on a need basis.

 Some key experiences and lessons learned from the process were: 1) bringing together key stakeholders, including conservancy representatives for the planning sessions adds value to the actual development of GMUPs as all stakeholders become well-informed on the purpose and process.
 2) Traditional Authorities and Community Land Boards are a crucial stakeholder in the implementation of GMUPs as they authorize the allocation of land in conservancies.
 If they become partners in the process, it makes it easier to promote the acceptance of GMUPs in conservancies and the adherence thereto.